linkerd/linkerd2/BUILD.md

       on :8185
     - `grafana` is port-forwarded from the Kubernetes cluster via `kubectl` on :3000
-    - `metrica-api` is port-forwarded from the Kubernets cluster via `kubectl` on :8085
+    - `metrics-api` is port-forwarded from the Kubernets cluster via `kubectl` on :8085

 2. Go to [http://localhost:7777](http://localhost:7777) to see everything